-Team members: Dr Michelle Myall (Senior Research and Implementation Fellow, School of Health Sciences, University of Southampton), Professor Jackie Bridges (Professor of Older People's Care, School of Health Sciences, University of Southampton), Dr Melinda Taylor (Senior Research Fellow, School of Health Sciences, University of Southampton), Dr Jane Frankland (Senior Research Fellow, School of Health Sciences, University of Southampton), Anna Badley (Research Nurse, Solent NHS Trust).
+Team members: Dr Michelle Myall (Senior Research and Implementation Fellow, School of Health Sciences, University of Southampton), Dr Sarah Williams (Associate Director for Research and Improvement, Solent NHS Trust) Professor Jackie Bridges (Professor of Older People's Care, School of Health Sciences, University of Southampton), Dr Jane Frankland (Senior Research Fellow, School of Health Sciences, University of Southampton), Cindy Brooks (Research Fellow, ARC Implementation team).

-Project partners: Solent NHS Trust, Southern Health NHS Foundation Trust, Sussex Partnership NHS Foundation Trust, NHS Improvement, Wessex AHSN, Centre for Implementation Science, University of Southampton.
+Project partners: Solent NHS Trust, Southern Health NHS Foundation Trust, NHS Improvement, Wessex AHSN, Centre for Implementation Science, University of Southampton.

 Co-funded by: NHS Improvement